 |Rolling Intakes||Anytime during the year||No Deadlines|

 January intake into different universities in New Zealand is for the sessions which begin at the very outset of the year.
 Additionally, the deadlines for applications are well before, at least, three months prior to the beginning.
-So, if you’re planning to apply for January intake in New Zealand, it is better to start sending your application by November.
+So, if you’re planning to apply for the January intake in New Zealand, it is better to start sending your application by November.
 Above all, you should have already gathered the whole array of documents you’re required to submit, like your scores on language proficiency tests such as IELTS or TOEFL.
 It also includes your previous education credentials, Letters of Recommendation (LORs) from a professional, a Statement of Purpose (SOP) outlining your interest in the course as well as your resume and related certificates.

 Timeline for January 2022 Intakes in New Zealand

 If you are planning to study in New Zealand this January 2022, then here is a tabulated timeline that explains what needs to be done when for a smooth and chaos-free procedure.
-Having said that, applicants are always encouraged to begin planning for the January intake from March or April of the preceding year.
+Having said that, applicants are always encouraged to begin planning for the January intake in March or April of the preceding year.
 Have a look at the timeline given below for more clarity:

 |Timeline||Activities for the July 2022 intake in New Zealand|